shgpy.formgen module¶

 This routine differs from

-only in the sense that the computed intensity function is computed by computing the modulus-squared (rather than**2
+formgen_just_dipole_real()only in the sense that the computed intensity function is computed by computing the modulus-squared (rather than**2) of the polarization.
+For this reason, it is usually suggested to explicitly substitutex -> real_x+1j*imag_xfor each x in t1.
+Seemake_tensor_complex()and the tutorial.

 - shgpy.formgen.gen_P_dipole_quadrupole(t1, t2, theta)¶